byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 CPython's `threading` module typically uses a **one-to-one model**, where each Python thread corresponds to a kernel-level thread.
 This allows Python threads to benefit from kernel-level scheduling and the ability to utilize multiple cores (for I/O-bound operations).
 However, the GIL *still* limits true parallelism for CPU-bound tasks within a single process.
 The Python API is presented in a user-friendly way, abstracting away the complexities of the underlying kernel threads.

+## Using Global Variables in Python Programs

+We will be using a few global variables in this course, however, this will only happen if we can't pass values to a thread when it's created.
+Using global variables when they is a solution with using arguments will cause points to be taken off from assignments.

 ## Thread Creation and Management (in Python's `threading` module)